HEASARC/heasarc-tutorials/tutorials/use_cases/cxc-fermi-irsa-mass_source_analysis/cxc-fermi-irsa-mass_source_analysis.md

 * Reproduce the Fermi-LAT gamma-ray results of [Eagle+2025](https://ui.adsabs.harvard.edu/abs/2023ApJ...945....4E/abstract).

+    * <a style="color: red"> Things to decide: provide ``data`` dir with necessary event, spacecraft (?, ~2GB by itself), and ltcube files. </a>

-* Read in simplified Chandra X-ray results from the same work to plot together with the gamma-ray results.
+* Reproduce some basic Chandra X-ray results of the same work.
-    * Read in the Chandra image of B0453-685 from database.
+    * Read in the Chandra image of B0453-685 from cloud.
-    * Perform simple spectral analysis with PyXspec.
+    * Make a RGB X-ray image of the SNR.
     * Perform a point source detection over the Chandra X-ray field of view (FOV).
+    * <a style="color: red"> Make butterfly plot of X-ray spectral model to plot with Fermi SED? </a>

 * Search IRSA and MAST for potential counterparts of the X-ray point source search results.

-* Plot the Chandra sources with IRSA and/or MAST counterparts on the Chandra image.
+* <a style="color: red">Plot the Chandra sources with IRSA and/or MAST counterparts on the Chandra image or an all-sky image?</a>

 * Save a table with all Chandra sources that have IRSA and/or MAST counterparts for further analysis.

+* <a style="color: red"> Plot a GAIA light curve of the closest counterpart to Src 2?</a>

 <a style="color: red">As of Sept 12, 2025, this notebook took approximately xx seconds to complete start to finish on the medium (16GB, 4CPUs) fornax-hea server.</a>